 Islamophobia is today's accepted form of racism.
 It will require Muslims to fight hard against it.
 Muslims are neither solely responsible for its creation, nor will they be able to fight it on their own.
 It is a collective responsibility for all bridge-builders of the world.

+Who started racism in the United States?
 Racism is the belief that one’s race, skin color, or more generally, one’s group, be it of religious, national or ethnic identity, is superior to others in humanity.
-It has been part of the American landscape primarily since the European colonization of North America beginning in the 17th century.
+History of racism in American landscape primarily since the European colonization of North America beginning in the 17th century.

 The Prophet said: "If one of you sees something evil he should change it with his hand.
 If he cannot, he should speak out against it, and if he cannot do even that he should at least detest it in his heart, this being the weakest form of faith" (Sahih of Muslim).